PedroZappa/42-sogrape-hackathon/README.md

 # About

 `Hack'a'Wine` is a simple, reliable and easy to use `Data Visualization app` that allows users to filter through wine prices over a range of brands available on several online stores.
+This implementation was the result of 3 days of work during 42/Sogrape Hackathon 2023.

 # Usage